GoogleCloudPlatform/datacatalog-tag-engine/extensions/query_cookbook/README.md

 ## Query Cookbook Workflow

 This folder contains a workflow that computes access patterns for data assets in BigQuery and produces metadata tags in Data Catalog with the results.
-The workflow calls the `ML.GENERATE_TEXT` function in BigQuery, which uses the Vertex AI text-bison large language model (LLM) for inferences.
+The workflow calls the `ML.GENERATE_TEXT` function in BigQuery, which uses a Vertex AI large language model for inferences.
 More details on `ML.GENERATE_TEXT` are available in the [product documentation](https://cloud.google.com/bigquery/docs/generate-text).

 For each table or view in BigQuery, the Query Cookbook workflow computes a metadata tag with these fields:
 1) `top_users`: Most active users who have queried this data asset